AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 How the parsing works:
 * When called upon to parse a user command, assuming the command is valid, the `UnifiedCommandParser` class will pass the command to the responsible parser from the two parser, `AddressBookParser` class and `PropertyBookParser` class.
-* The selected parser class will create an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
+* The selected parser class will create an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddContactCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddContactCommand`) which the `AddressBookParser` returns back as a `Command` object.
 * All `XYZCommandParser` classes (e.g., `AddContactCommandParser`, `DeleteContactCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### 2.4.
 Model component